 Compared to the other classic civilizations, China stands out as being the most continuous and humanistic.
 No foreign empire has ever erased the foundations of Chinese culture.
 Dynasties have come and gone, but the Chinese identity is traced without interruption to the Shang and beyond.

 The Shang practiced divination, the art of communicating with ancestral spirits for guidance.
 One common form of divination was oracle bones.
-A diviner would crack an animal bone or turtle shell in fire and would then interpret the pattern of fractures as messages from the spirit world.
+A diviner would crack an animal bone or turtle shell with fire and would then interpret the pattern of fractures as messages from the spirit world.
 Only ancestral spirits could communicate directly with Shangdi, the most powerful spirit, who directly controlled the weather and earthly fortunes.
 However, the Shang did not ascribe creative powers to Shangdi.
 They believed that humans made their own advances in civilization and technology.
 This “optimistic humanism” has always been central to Chinese philosophy.
-17
+27

 The Harappans were a standout for their urban planning.
 They constructed wide streets laid out in neat grids.
 They excelled at brick work, and their cities had wells and extensive sewers.